mehdiiidooollardadash864-cmyk/my-fiirst-repo/README.md

     Generate a Fibonacci  sequence  Up to  the nth term.

     Args:
-        n (int): The number of terms to genera.Moui
+        n (int): The number of terms to genera.Mou

     Returns:
         list: A list containing the Fibonacci sequence